You largely constructed your depression. It wasn’t given to you. Therefore, you can deconstruct it. – Albert Ellis

 Some people are biologically predisposed towards experiencing depression.
-This of course doesn’t mean that they must resign to their fate and accept the fact that they have no control.
-They in fact do have ample control over how they feel, however they are just more prone to suffer depression because they naturally experience lower levels of energy, suffer from poor concentration, make slow and agitated movements, and are often very difficult to cheer up.
+This, of course, doesn’t mean that they must resign to their fate and accept the fact that they have no control.
+They, in fact, do have ample control over how they feel, however, they are just more prone to suffer depression because they naturally experience lower levels of energy, suffer from poor concentration, make slow and agitated movements, and are often very difficult to cheer up.

 This form of depression is known as Melancholic depression.
 It is a more severe form of depression that is often treated with antidepressants and other drugs.
 However, the good news is that only a very small percentage of people are diagnosed with this form of depression.

 The vast majority of depression cases are due to psychological causes, and can often be linked to stressful events in a person’s life.
-Likewise depression can be triggered when dealing with some form of loss, or when indulging in limiting thinking patterns that tend to overemphasize the negatives and diminish the positives.
+Likewise, depression can be triggered when dealing with some form of loss, or when indulging in limiting thinking patterns that tend to overemphasize the negatives and diminish the positives.
 This non-melancholic type of depression can also result from having inflexible rules and can often be linked to social pressures.
 For instance, not meeting social expectations coupled together with unhelpful thinking habits, can very often lead to states of depression.

 Symptoms of Depression

 Depression is often diagnosed only after you have experienced the following symptoms for a period of two or more weeks in succession.
-If its been less then two weeks, then clinically you are probably just going through a period of sadness, grief, a severe case of disappointment, etc. These are often temporary emotional experiences that you will tend to cycle in and out of throughout your life.
+If it has been less then two weeks, then clinically you are probably just going through a period of sadness, grief, a severe case of disappointment, etc. These are often temporary emotional experiences that you will tend to cycle in and out of throughout your life.

 - Persistent feelings of disappointment.